Hi, you are logged in as , if you are not , please click here

 Description

-The online one day course (which will be taught over two mornings) will introduce you to various empirical, quantitative methods that can be used to estimate the impact of a specific policy intervention.
 These methods can be referred to as “programme evaluation”, “impact assessment”, “causal estimation” or “impact evaluation”.
 The course assumes basic statistical concepts (mean, median, correlation, expected value, statistical significance and confidence intervals), and algebra is optional.
-It does not teach participants how to implement any of these methods using statistical software.

 The course covers: